symfony/symfony-docs/guides/page_creation.rst

     The tutorial assumes that you've already downloaded Symfony2 and configured your webserver.
 The above URL assumes that ``localhost`` points to the ``web`` directory of your new Symfony2 project.
-For detailed information on this process, see the
+For detailed information on this process, see the :doc:`Installing Symfony2</guides/installation>`.

-In reality, you'll be able to replace ``Ryan`` with any other name to be greeted.
+In reality, you'll be able to replace ``Symfony`` with any other name to be greeted.
 To create the page, we'll go through the three-step process.

 Create the Route